Aziridines: Haloamines, aminoalcohols and azidoalcohols

 but Mitsunobu conditions more fruitfully apply to 2-azido alcohols.
-Trialkyl phosphines such as trimethylphosphine or tributylphosphine reduce azidoalcohols to an αalcohol phosphine imide, which then cyclizes to an aziridine.
+In a variant on the aza-Wittig reaction, trialkyl phosphines such as trimethylphosphine or tributylphosphine reduce azidoalcohols to an αalcohol phosphine imide, which then cyclizes to an aziridine.

 In the Blum-Ittah aziridine synthesis, the initial azidoalcohol forms when sodium azide opens an epoxide:

 Darzens-like reactions

 The De Kimpe aziridine synthesis allows for the generation of aziridines by reacting an α-chloroimine with a nucleophile, such as hydride, cyanide, or a Grignard reagent.

 The Hoch-Campbell ethylenimine synthesis involves the reaction of certain oximes with Grignard reagents, which affords aziridines:

 Nitrene addition and triazoline contraction

 Nitrene addition to alkenes is a well-established method for the synthesis of aziridines, and occurs for a wide variety of nitrenoid precursors.

-Nitrenes can be prepared in situ when iodosobenzene diacetate oxidizes various amides, or from deprotonation of an aminoester:
+Nitrenes (as iminoiodinane nitrenoids) can be prepared in situ when iodosobenzene diacetate oxidizes various amides, or from deprotonation of an aminoester:

 Rhodium(II) carboxylates catalyze nitrene formation from O-(2,4-dinitrophenyl)hydroxylamine (DPH), which then aziridates a mono-, di-, tri- or tetra-substituted alkene (olefin):